-Last week, the hubby and I devised a dinner menu to help us combat the brutal, soul-crushingly high temperatures.
-Or at least to avoid heating up the kitchen too much, if at all, while making dinner.
-I see that my colleague Jyl Benson had a similar idea, so be sure to check out this week’s “Side Dish” for her suggestions.
-We challenged ourselves to do it again this week, so I thought I’d share the highlights of our experiments.
+Throughout summer, the hubby and I devise dinner menus that help us combat the brutal, soul-crushingly high temperatures.
+Or at least avoid heating up the kitchen too much, if at all, while making meals.
 It’s a lot easier to deal with dinner when you know the room isn’t going to become unbearable.
 Bonus: There is a lot less prep for these dishes as well.

 Note: The first three options are no-cook and the final two are low-cook.

 - Tomato sandos are one of my summer staples.
 In fact, I probably eat them way too much and end up costing myself a greater diversity of nutrients in any given week, but I can’t help it.
 Tomato season is fleeting, and I want to take as much advantage of it as possible.
 Keep it simple with chewy, whole grain bread (I use Dave’s Bread), Duke’s or Blue Plate mayo (or your favorite, but I prefer Duke’s, personally) and a sliced homegrown tomato or one from the farmer’s market.
 (A good alternative if neither is available to you is a pack of Campari tomatoes.
 I normally do not condone grocery store tomatoes, but Camparis are the exception.
 They are sweet and delicious.
 Just be sure to get them from a store that doesn’t refrigerate the tomatoes, because they get mushy and mealy when stored cold.)
 I add salt and pepper and call it a day, but you may want to fancy it up with avocados, basil, spinach or whatever else sounds good to you.
 Serve with pickled things, a salad, cold soup or whatever else floats your boat.